go-go-golems/prescribe/ttmp/2025/12/27/012-USE-PINOCCHIO-PROFILES--use-pinocchio-profiles-for-generate-command/reference/01-diary.md

 ### What warrants a second pair of eyes
 - The validation strictness (`title` + `body` required): confirm it’s the right balance between robustness and “don’t reject partially useful YAML”.

+## Step 12: Debug Turn payload + raw Gemini output (why body/changelog are empty)

+This step added explicit debug logs around what we send to the LLM engine (seed Turn) and what we receive back (raw assistant text).
+The goal was to explain the Gemini “partial YAML” behavior we’re
+seeing: Gemini is returning only a `title:` line and then a bare `body` key without a colon/value.
+That is invalid YAML, which previously caused parsing to fail (or produce empty fields when repaired).

+**Commit (code):** 9d65e78f17817a99ed6ca4fe5e9168671060ea93 — "debug(api): log seed prompt + assistant raw output (preview+hash)"

+### What I did
+- Added debug logs in `internal/api/api.go`:
+  - Seed turn: system/user lengths + sha256 + truncated previews
+  - Assistant raw output: length + sha256 + truncated preview
+- Ran a small-repo generate using the Pinocchio profile:
+  - `PINOCCHIO_PROFILE=gemini-2.5-pro`
+  - Captured stdout/stderr artifacts under `/tmp/prescribe-gemini-profile-debug-*`

+### What I saw (key evidence)
+- Seed user prompt includes the YAML-only contract and the YAML schema (so prompt looks structurally correct).
+- Gemini output preview (raw assistant text) was essentially:
+  - `title: '...'`
+  - `body` (missing `:` / value), sometimes inside a ```yaml fence
+- That explains why `GeneratedPRData` ends up with `body: ""` / `changelog: ""` (or parse failure before repair).

+### Follow-up improvement (small repair)
+- Added a minimal parser repair for a common formatting failure mode: bare `body`/`changelog` lines without `:`.

+**Commit (code):** e0309ac3ab265ee378709b4cbe73e5a519a93630 — "fix(api): repair common bare YAML keys from LLM outputs"

+### What warrants a second pair of eyes
+- Whether we should treat “body empty” as a hard parse failure and trigger a repair retry (second inference pass) rather than silently accepting an empty body.